Agent Brief: Build OpenClaw Fitness Report Connectors for Garmin, WHOOP, Speediance, and More

 https://github.com/clawdassistant85-netizen/speediance-smartgym-workout-manager - Speediance upstream/original reference:

-If you are handing this article to Claude Code, Codex, OpenClaw, or another implementation agent, the correct instruction is: build the connectors first, write normalized JSON snapshots second, then build the report renderer last.
+If you are handing this article to Claude Code, Codex, OpenClaw, or another implementation agent, the correct instruction is: build the connectors first, write normalized JSON snapshots second, enforce the same-day recovery gate third, then build the report renderer last.
 Do not start by designing the final HTML report.